cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ![Add MultiFilter](./pics/multifilter-add.png)

-Now we add the filters, in the order we need them to be executed. `MultiFilter` shows a `AllFilter` by default.
-We do not need it, so let's delete it.
+`MultiFilter` shows a `AllFilter` by default.
+We do not need it.
+Let's delete it.

 ![Delete AllFilter](./pics/multifilter-delete-allfilter.png)

+Now we add the filters, in the order we need them to be executed.
 The first filter we need is the `StringToWordVector` to tokenize the document.

 ![Add StringToWordVector](./pics/multifilter-add-stringtowordvector.png)